m4jr0/gameengine/README.md

 # gameengine
-Simple Game Engine for hobby purposes
+Simple Game Engine for hobby purposes.

+PS: this game engine is absolutely not finished!